 We found 4 geriatricians who accept Coventry Gold HMO near Lakeland, FL.

-Dr. Morris Kutner is a general internist and geriatrician in Lakeland, FL.
-Dr. Kutner's average patient rating is 2.5 stars out of 5.
-He takes Coventry, United Healthcare HSA, and United Healthcare HMO, as well as other insurance carriers.
+Dr. Morris Kutner is a Lakeland, FL physician who specializes in general internal medicine and geriatrics (elderly care).
+Patients gave Dr. Kutner an average rating of 2.5 stars out of 5.
+He honors Coventry, United Healthcare HSA, and United Healthcare HMO, in addition to other insurance carriers.

 Conditions / Treatments

 Geriatrics is the subspecialty of internal medicine that provides primary care to older adults.
 Physical health tends to decline with age, and geriatricians work to manage such age-related concerns as chronic illness, frailty, multiple medications, and declining mental health to keep seniors as active and independent as possible.

 Some of the most common concerns seen by a geriatrician include: